-Tim co-ordinates The Sports Clinic’s wide-ranging services through his professional team of physiotherapists exercise physiologists, corrective exercise trainers, physical therapists, masseurs, acupuncturists and sports scientists.
+Tim, Founder and Director, coordinates The Sports Clinic’s wide-ranging services through his professional team of physiotherapists exercise physiologists, corrective exercise trainers, physical therapists, masseurs, acupuncturists and sports scientists.

 Ryan believes in a collaborative approach, where the client and the physiotherapist partner together to apply rehabilitative and preventative approaches.
 This enables clients to reap the pain-relieving benefits of physiotherapy while learning new training techniques.
 Clients can then move seamlessly from injury to rehabilitation to training for strength and injury prevention.

 In addition to enjoying his time at the Sports clinic Ryan is also the head physiotherapist for the VAFA AFL Club, Collegians.
 Ryan also runs the physiotherapy program at Wesley College.
 Previously, he has also been a physiotherapist for National Premier League football club, Bentleigh Greens and NEAFL AFL club, Sydney University.

 Memberships: Australian Physiotherapy Association (APA), Sports Medicine Australia (SMA)., P,

 Hannah is a Director and Practice Manager at The Sports Clinic of Melbourne.
 Hannah oversee’s day to day operations at the clinic and has background in corporate organisation.
 Hannah is also a proud mum of Zoe and Jack.